Printing

 Z-Offset / Baby Steps

-Section titled “Z-Offset / Baby Steps”Fine-tune your first layer height while printing:
+Section titled “Z-Offset / Baby Steps”Fine-tune your first layer height, during a print or while idle.

 Signs you need to adjust: